Brewmaster Monk Tank Spec, Builds, and Talents — The War Within (11.1.0)

-Within this page, we will go over every single talent available to Brewmaster Monks.
-Many of them are only passive effects, but they all can have an impact on how the spec is played, whether active or passive.
+Within this page, we will go over every recommended talent build for Brewmaster Monks.
+These builds feature many different effects, but they all can have an impact on how the spec is played, whether active or passive.
 To see how these choices fit into how you play as a Brewmaster, take a look at the Rotation section of our guide.

 Talent Cheat Sheets for Brewmaster Monks